Personal Protective Equipment - PPE

-PPE is defined as 'all equipment which is intended to be worn or held by a person at work and which protects him/her against one or more risks to his/her health or safety', for example:
+PPE is defined as 'all equipment which is intended to be worn or held by a person at work and which protects them against one or more risks to their health or safety', for example:

 - Safety helmets